Gibbons' Trading LLC

-Trend following redefined from Michael R. Gibbons who was one of the founders of stock index arbitrage and modern financial hedging techniques.
+Market timing and trend following redefined from Michael R. Gibbons who was one of the founders of stock index arbitrage and modern financial hedging techniques.

 Michael Gibbons has been trading since 1971, and was one of the first to discover what is now known as stock index arbitrage as well as a pioneer in hedging financial risk.
 He was a member of the General Honors Program in college and graduated with a Bachelor of Arts Degree in Economics from California State University at Long Beach.

 He was one of the first to employ computerized trading-his first computer trading system was programmed in 1971.
 He worked for major brokerage firms and has managed large amounts of money.
 He eschews industry organizations, and is now a very private trader and researcher.